- Rail Trail

 Nearby Attractions

-- Lake Bullen Merri, Lake Gnotuk and many others
+• Lake Bullen Merri, Lake Gnotuk and other crater lakes

-- The Twelve Apostles Trail, now open from Timboon, provides a 40km round trip starting at the Timboon Railway Shed Distillery and passing the Schulz Organic Creamery and Cafe … perhaps better visited on the way back
+• The Twelve Apostles Trail, now open from Timboon, provides a 40km round trip starting near the Timboon Railway Shed Distillery and passing the Schulz Organic Creamery and Cafe … perhaps better visited on the way back

-- The 100km Great Ocean Walk from Port Campbell to Apollo Bay
+• The 110km Great Ocean Walk from east of Port Campbell to Apollo Bay

-- The distillery occupies the original goods shed and produces a range of spirits including single malt whiskey, vodka (with vanilla bean), coffee cream, strawberry schnapps and lemon liqueur.
+• The Timboon distillery occupies the original goods shed and produces a range of spirits including single malt whiskey, vodka (with vanilla bean), coffee cream, strawberry schnapps and lemon liqueur.
 A wide variety of local produce is available

 Section Guides